gitenter/gitenter/doc/requirements/SyRS.md

         - from "Draft"/"Request changes" to "Approval"/"Approval with postscripts"/"Denial".
     - "Draft" cannot be switched to from any other opinions.
     - We cannot forbidden people to change files which is already approved (because of traceability tag consistency).
 Then we are facing the risk that documents may be changed to incorrect after it is being approved.
 Therefore, we keep the possibility of any change of status.
-- [SyRS-0039]{SyRS-0094} Authorized user shall make the decision of reviewing status based on everybody's opinion and relative discussions/comments.
+- [SyRS-0039]{SyRS-0094} Authorized user shall make the decision of review status based on everybody's opinion and relative discussions/comments.
     - *(Should we need a person to do it?
 Or it could be a simple system-based voting?)*
-- [SyRS-0093]{SyRS-0097} Reviewing is finalized when all documents are in status of either "Approval", "Approval with postscripts", or "Denial".
+- [SyRS-0093]{SyRS-0097} Review is finalized when all documents are in status of either "Approval", "Approval with postscripts", or "Denial".
 None, part, or all included documents may be in each category.
-- [SyRS-0064]{SyRS-0093} When there's a new reviewing with the same document involved, the previous version of the document changed status from "Approval"/"Approval with postscripts" to "Expired" (no need to change "Denial").
+- [SyRS-0064]{SyRS-0093} When there's a new review with the same document involved, the previous version of the document changed status from "Approval"/"Approval with postscripts" to "Expired" (no need to change "Denial").
+    - A version based on the associated review meeting corresponds to a global version, but only part of the documents are included in that review activity.
+Even if there is an approval review of that particular commit, one particular document may not be actually included.
+So documents in status "Approval" may not turn "Expired" when a new review is in place.
 - [SyRS-0065]{SyRS-0098,SyRS-0063,SyRS-0064} For documents in status of approval or expired, (1) a version based on the corresponding review meeting, and (2) date of issues shall be provided.
-    - A version based on the associated review meeting corresponds to a global version, but only part of the documents are included in the review activity.
-Even if there is an approval reviewing of that particular commit, one particular document may not be actually included, so it should be in status draft.
-    - *(Shall this version be compatible to the case that questions/comments raised and correctness will be in the follow-up version (which may not be a full review meeting), but document merged?)*
 - [SyRS-0066]{SyRS-0064} For documents in status of approval or expired, the reviewer(s) and the pertinent manager(s) show be marked with it.
     - Reviewer(s) is per-document.
-    - Pertinent manager(s) is per-reviewing activity.
+    - Pertinent manager(s) is per-review activity.
-- [SyRS-0068]{SyRS-0064} All documents in draft or in reviewer status shall be linked to its newest approval version.
+- [SyRS-0068]{SyRS-0064} All documents in any commit shall be linked to its newest approval version of that, in case that version exist.
-    - The newest approval version of a particular document may be order then the last approval reviewing (even if it has been modified), as it may not be included in that reviewing.
+    - *(How to know they are the same document?
+Filename matching?)*

 Requirement analysis: